-Disaster Risk Assessment is the first step in planning an effective disaster risk reduction programme.
+Disaster risk assessment is the first step in planning an effective disaster risk reduction programme.
 A Disaster Risk Assessment examines the likelihood and outcomes of expected disaster events.
 This includes investigating the related hazards and conditions of vulnerability that increase the chance of loss.
-The Risk Assessment done for the purpose of this Disaster Management Plan included a literature review, the identification and consulting of sources of historic information, and workshops and focus groups with subject specialists and Disaster Risk Management stakeholders within each of the Local Municipalities within the District.
+The risk assessment done for the purpose of this Disaster Management Plan included a literature review, the identification and consulting of sources of historic information, and workshops and focus groups with subject specialists and Disaster Management stakeholders within each of the Local Municipalities within the District.

-4.1 Risk Profile of the O.R.
-Tambo District Municipality
+4.1 Risk Profile of the Chris Hani District Municipality

-Various disaster risks have been identified and assessed during 2009 and 2013, as set out in detail in the various Risk Assessment Reports4.
-The guidelines accompanying this document describe the Risk Assessment methodology.
+Various disaster risks have been identified and assessed in 2018, as set out in detail in the various Risk Assessment Reports4.
+The guidelines accompanying this document describe the risk assessment methodology.